kalinchkma/rest-api-with-php/README.md

 REST API without using frameworks such as Symfony or Laravel.

-- This project run through `XAMPP`
+- This project runs through `XAMPP`

 - API calls can be tested with Postman.